-This specially designed, integrated major gives you the opportunity to become certified to teach both early childhood (pre-K through grade 3) and special education (birth through grade 3).
+This specially designed major gives you the opportunity to become certified to teach both early childhood (pre-K through grade 3) and special education (birth through grade 3).
 This comprehensive program offers:

 The Center for Professional Practice connects students to clinical internships.
 The major will prepare you for a career as an early childhood classroom teacher or as an infant/primary special education teacher.

-Admission to the integrated early childhood and special education major is selective.
+Admission to the early childhood and special education major is every Fall and Spring and is selective.
 Students must meet the university’s requirements for admission to the professional education program and to internships.
-View admission requirements for the major.

 You can view degree requirements for the early childhood and special education major in the Undergraduate Catalog.